matdev83/portfolio-backtester/README.md

 ```

 The script saves the file inside the top-level `data/` directory (never in `src/data`).
 Internally it automatically forward-fills missing business days so every ticker has a continuous daily weight series.

+### Optimizer Configuration

+The default search space for optimizable parameters is now defined in `src/portfolio_backtester/config.py` within the `OPTIMIZER_PARAMETER_DEFAULTS` dictionary.
+This centralizes the configuration and makes it easier to manage.

+Individual scenarios in `BACKTEST_SCENARIOS` can still override these defaults by specifying `min_value`, `max_value`, and `step` within their `optimize` section.

 ## Development